P-ADMMiRNN: Training RNN with Stable Convergence via An Efficient and Paralleled ADMM Approach

 \section{Conclusion}

 In this paper, we proposed a new framework to train RNN tasks, namely ADMMiRNN.
-Since it is difficult to train RNNs with ADMM directly, we set up ADMMiRNN on the foundation of the expanded form of RNNs.
-The convergence analysis of ADMMiRNN is presented and ADMMiRNN could achieve a convergence rate of $O(1/T)$.
+Since it is challenging to train RNNs with ADMM directly, we set up ADMMiRNN on the foundation of the expanded form of RNNs.
+The convergence analysis of ADMMiRNN is presented, and ADMMiRNN could achieve a convergence rate of $O(1/T)$.
 We further conduct several experiments on real-world datasets based on our theoretical analysis.
 Experimental results of comparisons regarding ADMMiRNN and several popular optimizers manifest that ADMMiRNN converges faster than these gradient-based optimizers.
 Besides, it presents a much more stable process than them.
-To the best of our knowledge, we are the first to apply ADMM into RNN tasks and present theoretical analysis and ADMMiRNN is the first to alleviate the \textit{vanishing} and \textit{exploding} gradients problem and the sensitivity of RNN models to initializations at the same time.
+To the best of our knowledge, we are the first to apply ADMM into RNN tasks and present theoretical analysis, and ADMMiRNN is the first to alleviate the \textit{vanishing} and \textit{exploding} gradients problem and the sensitivity of RNN models to initializations at the same time.
 In conclusion, ADMMiRNN is a promising tool to train RNN models.
 Another important contribution of our work is P-ADMMiRNN, including Synchronous Parallel ADMMiRNN and Asynchronous Parallel ADMMiRNN.
 This is a new form of model parallelism, and P-ADMMiRNN is much easier to be realized.
 We train ADMMiRNN in both synchronous and asynchronous parallel ways and make a fair comparison among vanilla ADMMiRNN, SP-ADMMiRNN, and AP-ADMMiRNN.
 Experiments demonstrate that AP-ADMMiRNN converges faster than vanilla ADMMiRNN and SP-ADMMiRNN.
 Further experiments illustrate that the number of workers is also critical concerning the speedup ratio, which means we cannot make the master too busy for better training performance.
 In the future, we will explore how ADMMiRNN performs in large datasets.